 View her previous work here.

-FOR PRIVATE AND VIRTUAL VIEWING OPTIONS, PLEASE CONTACT THE GALLERY.
-WORLD-WIDE SHIPPING AND LAYAWAY PLANS ARE AVAILABLE.
+FOR PRIVATE/VIRTUAL VIEWING AND COMMISSION OPTIONS, PLEASE CONTACT THE GALLERY.
+WORLD-WIDE SHIPPING AND FLEXIBLE LAYAWAY PLANS ARE AVAILABLE.